ITALIAN ZEPPOLE POTATO DONUTS ARE A STAPLE HOLIDAY TREAT ALL OVER THE WORLD

 - 1/2 cup bench flour for the surface

-Note: If you want to keep your Zeppole Potato donuts plain eliminate the orange zest, ground cinnamon, and ground nutmeg.
+Note: To keep your Zeppole Potato donuts plain, eliminate the orange zest, ground cinnamon, and ground nutmeg.

-You can choose to coat your plain zeppole donuts in granulated sugar or leave them as is.
+You can coat your plain zeppole donuts in granulated sugar or leave them as is.

-Another version as suggested above is to add salty sardines to the middle before frying your Zeppole donuts.
+Another version, as suggested, is to add salty anchovies to the middle before frying your Zeppole donuts.

-- Boil potatoes in salted water then mash them or put them through a ricer
+- Boil potatoes until tender in salted water, then mash them or put them through a ricer (if you have one)

-- You do not have to knead the dough yet.
+- You do not need to add liquid, as the potatoes have enough moisture.

-- Transfer it all to a large bowl and cover with a tea towel for up to 3 hours
+- Return the dough to the bowl and cover it with a tea towel for up to 3 hours to let it rise.

-- Turn the bowl onto a floured surface and divide it in half or quarters and knead the dough.
+- Turn the bowl onto a floured surface, and divide it in half or quarters.

-- Start to rip off balls of the dough and roll it on the floured surface until you make a 1-inch rope-like shape then twist it to form a ribbon, or leave them as balls or form them into a simple round donut.
+- Start to rip off dough balls and roll them on the floured surface until you make a 1-inch rope-like shape, then twist it to form a ribbon, or leave them as balls or form them into a simple round donut.
 It’s up to you.

-- Let the donuts rest for 20 minutes to proof up
+- Let the donuts rest for 10 minutes to proof.

 - Frying takes just a couple of minutes on each side until golden brown.

-- I suggest timing cooking one then tear it open to make sure it cooked all the way through as everyone has different stoves and deep fryers.
+- I suggest timing cooking one and tearing it open to ensure it is cooked all through, as everyone has different stoves and deep fryers.

-- You can make the same recipe without the orange, cinnamon, and nutmeg for a plain zeppole Italian potato donut that is crispy and chewy as you will see from the photo above.
+- You can make the same recipe without the orange, cinnamon, and nutmeg for a plain zeppole Italian potato donut that is crispy and chewy, as seen in the photo above.

 - 1 package of active dry yeast